lavaeater/turbo-rocket-ultra/README.md

 ### Lightmaps for sprites
 To really make use of the box2d light stuff we could use some lightmaps for the sprites.
 This would take some learning.

-### Soundscape II - the Moaning
-So, some ambient sound effects, some zombie sound effects, explosions, screaming, burning, etc.

 ### Enemy AI II
 Make the enemy handle walls and obstacles better.
 It shouldn't be that hard.
 In fact, we could make a goddamned A* graph of the entire map space that is passable terrain and that would in fact solve the problem.
 Or at least make a graph of points that makes sure the enemy does not walk into walls, it could be done.
 Hey, every section could have a "get valid points"-method.
 Also, make enemies more aggressive towards players, now they seem to ignore them quite a bit, perhaps sensors are turned off or something.